-3. Baja Med Cuisine
+3. Try the Baja Med Cuisine

 Or you could try Misión 19 or Erizo, which are owned and operated by Chef Javier Plascencia.
 Both chefs are icons of Baja Med cuisine.

-4. The Festivals
+4. Check Out the Festivals

 Tijuana hosts many festivals all year round!
 From food, beer, wine, tequila, music, and art…whatever your interest is, you’re bound to find a festival for it!

 Stay updated with everything that’s going on by checking out Tijuana’s events calendar.

 5. Eat dinner at Verde y Crema